Inotila/Bundesliga-Player-Database/README.md

 # Bugs

 The confidence value is too high and the data set I have used is a  little challenging to express as a probablity.
-More work will need to be done as this has not been fixed yet.
+More work will need to be done as this bug has not been fixed yet.

+## Credits/Reference
+This work is the original work of Inotila Nghaamwa, however resources from school material and other accedemice sources were used to supplement, for example the data is from www.kaggle.com

+### Credits

+Content - Inotila Nghaamwa and www.kaggle.com
+Text-Written by Inotila Nghaamwa.